 Cognitive Processing and Problem-Solving

-Writing about your thoughts and experiences stimulates cognitive processing and problem-solving abilities.
+Writing about your thoughts and experiences stimulates cognitive processing and problem-solving abilities are a few parts of the fascinating neuroscience behind journaling.
 The act of organizing your thoughts into coherent sentences and paragraphs engages the dorsolateral prefrontal cortex, responsible for executive functions like planning, decision-making, and problem-solving.

 Journaling also enhances critical thinking by encouraging you to analyze situations, evaluate different perspectives, and develop new insights.
 This process activates the lateral prefrontal cortex, which supports analytical thinking and cognitive flexibility.